|Blog Engagement Tips: How to Improve User Engagement|

 - Know your audience.

 Before you can decide what to write about, you’ve got to know who you’re writing for.
+After all, you’re likely creating content to reach a specific audience or community.
 Build a clear and specific picture of the person who needs what you have, research their pain points, and speak their language.

 - Don’t try to talk to everyone.

 Many writers make the mistake of going for broad appeal, thinking that speaking to as many people as possible is the best way to build an audience.
 Because the internet is a crowded, noisy place, people filter out messages that they don’t think are intended for them.
-The more niche your target audience, the more likely those people will recognize that you’re speaking directly to them.
+The more niche your target audience, the more likely you’ll catch their attention.

 4 – Being a Copy Copy-Cat